-ACLU secretly demotes free speech
+ACLU secretly demotes free speech [UPDATED AND REVISED]

 Consistent with its proud tradition, the ACLU, via its Virginia affiliate, courageously represented the rally’s organizers when Charlottesville attempted to deny them a permit to assemble.
 As a result, the ACLU took intense criticism from the left.
 The new guidelines seem designed to ensure that nothing like this happens to the ACLU again.

-As Kaminer says:
+Kaminer says:

 The speech-case guidelines reflect a demotion of free speech in the ACLU’s hierarchy of values.
 Their vague references to the “serious harm” to “marginalized” people occasioned by speech can easily include the presumed psychological effects of racist or otherwise hateful speech, which is constitutionally protected but contrary to ACLU values.

-Note: UPDATE: The ACLU has pushed back against Kaminer’s report.
-Its National Legal Director, David Cole, argues that his organization is still committed to defending speech it hates.
-Nadine Strossen, a former president of the ACLU, also disputes the thrust of Kaminer’s article.